 ― Hillary Rodham Clinton

-I have been a fan of Chimamanda Adichie for so long, not because I always agree with her but because I can reason with whatever she says and form conclusions from it.
-I try my best to ensure that there are learnings in the conclusions.
+I have been a fan of Chimamanda Adichie for so long, not because I always agree with her all the time but because I can reason with whatever she says and form conclusions from it.
+I try my best to ensure that there are learnings in the conclusions I form.

 Unlike many other expressions of feminism that are mere opinions which have effected little or no change in our thinking and communities, Chimamanda's criticisms and perspective comes from a place of knowledge and critical thinking.
 I admire Chimamanda’s authenticity in her thoughts and the intentions of it.

-This article you are currently reading, titled; “Catch Sense Not Feelings: A Guide to Feminist Critical Thinking” Featuring Should Have Been President Hillary Clinton and Auntie Chimamanda Adichie is a bonus to the previous diss track.
+This article titled; “Catch Sense Not Feelings: A Guide to Feminist Critical Thinking” Featuring Should Have Been President Hillary Clinton and Auntie Chimamanda Adichie is a bonus to the previous diss track.